ravenkim/sundry_study/README.md

 # Connect to the O.MG Cable:
 - **If in Station mode**, the O.MG Cable connects as a client and will be available via http://whatever-IP-your-network-assigns-the-cable or http://OMG_LASTSIXOFMACID.local. (ex: http://OMG_D1361A.local)
-- **If in Access Point mode**, you can connect to the SSID you specified and the cable will be accessible via http://192.168.4.1 or http://OMG_LASTSIXOFMACID.local (ex: http://OMG_D1361A.local)
+- **If in Access Point mode**, you can connect to the SSID you specified and the cable will be accessible via http://192.168.4.1

 # NOTE:
 - If you have issues with any of the flasher, make sure you are running a current OS and have followed any of the dialog presented by the flasher.